 Arwen: I’m nailing this!

 There was no big negative, or big money item in our conversations on the way back to my house, but the number of small ticket items created a workable bank account for what I faced when I got home.
-Furthermore, my positives were calm and gentle, and occaisionally marked with a treat as well.
-Now on to our life together at home.
+Furthermore, my positives were calm and gentle, and occasionally marked with a treat as well.

-I cannot stress enough how important it is to have a well-Piloted dog before you add another dog to your pack.
-Don't think getting another dog will help with your problem dog's behavior; it won't.
 I've had Ellis almost 2 years now.
-He's had plently of Piloting.
 He doesn't just love me...he trusts me as well, and that's just as important, if not more so.
 Love is what makes a dog want to protect you from anything and everything.
 Trust is what makes him realize he doesn't have to.
 I've worked hard on having Ellis trust me.

-Arwen isn't housebroken, so water bowls came up off the floor.
+Arwen wasn't housebroken, so water bowls came up off the floor.
 She would be getting water at specific times throughout the day so I could get an idea of when she'd need to go outside.
 I blocked off a room in our house so the cats could get some peace from her, and I wouldn't have to deal with her getting cat litter box crunchies yet.

-The easiest and most efficient way to learn a language is through immersion.
+For dogs and humans, the easiest and most efficient way to learn a language is through immersion.

 So rather than spending 20 minutes going over the "come" command, I'd wait until it was dinner time and when she saw the bowl and starting coming towards me, I'd name that behavior "come".
 Rather than training her not to plow past me as I was going up the steps, I would just take a few extra moments each time I went up and down the steps to make sure I was facing her and giving her a negative/stay back body language.
-Rather than scheduling time for her to learn "sit", I'd just randomly come up to her and gently push her butt down while saying "sit".
+Instead of scheduling time for her to learn "sit", I'd just randomly come up to her and gently push her butt down while saying "sit".

-So all I was doing was catching behaviors she was already giving me, and occaisionally creating those behaviors, and then naming it and moving on with my life.
+So all I was doing was catching behaviors she was already giving me, and occasionally creating those behaviors, and then naming it and moving on with my life.
 That way I didn't feel as if I was constantly training her; instead I was just constantly living life with her, and answering her questions about how life with me works.

 As I always say, you don't train kids, why would you train a dog?
 Our job is to negate the behaviors we don't like, positively respond to behaviors we do like, and answer questions when they get confused.
 That's it.